Aleyssu/PlaylistDownloader/README.md

 ```
 To re-download all of your videos instead of just the newest added ones.

+## Configuration
+You can customize where your videos will be downloaded along with which playlists you're downloading from in `config.json`.

+By default, videos are downloaded into the same directory as the script and they're downloaded from your liked videos playlist.

 ## Shortcut

 If you want to create a shortcut that you can quickly run to update your playlist, use